-Complete and return to the student's campus the following forms (provided in the forms packet distributed at the beginning of the year, upon enrollment or in the Electronic Student Handbook located under the parent tab at www.donnaisd.net):
+Complete and return to the student's campus the following forms (provided in the forms packet distributed at the beginning of the year or upon enrollment):

-- Electronic Distribution of Student Handbook, - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form for participation in third-party surveys.
+- Acknowledgment of Electronic Distribution of Student Handbook, - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form for participation in third-party surveys.

-[See Objecting to the Release of Directory Information on page 20 and Consent Required Before Student Participation in a Federally Funded Survey on page 21 for more information.]
+[See Objecting to the Release of Directory Information and Consent Required Before Student Participation in a Federally Funded Survey for more information.]